 On methods to assess the significance of community structure in networks of financial time series

-We consider the problem of determining whether the community structure found by a clustering algorithm applied to financial time series is statistically significant, when no other information than the observed values and a similarity measure among time series is available.
-We propose two raw-data based methods for assessing robustness of clustering algorithms on time-dependent data linked by a relation of similarity: One based on community scoring functions that quantify some topological property that characterizes ground-truth communities, the other based on random perturbations and quantification of the variation in the community structure.
-These methodologies are well-established in the realm of unweighted networks; our contribution are versions adapted to complete weighted networks.
-We reinforce our assessment of the accuracy of the clustering algorithm by testing its performance on synthetic ground-truth communities of time series built through Monte Carlo simulations of VARMA processes.
+We consider the problem of determining whether the community structure found by a clustering algorithm applied to nancial time series is statistically signi cant, or is due to pure chance, when no other information than the observed values and a similarity measure among time series are available.
+As a subsidiary problem we also analyse the in uence of the choice of similarity measure in the accuracy of the clustering method.
+We propose two raw-data based methods for assessing robustness of clustering algorithms on time-dependent data linked by a relation of similarity: One based on community scoring functions that quantify some topological property that characterises ground-truth communities, and another based on random perturbations and quanti cation of the variation in the community structure.
+These methodologies are well-established in the realm of unweighted networks; our contribution are versions of these methodologies properly adapted to complete weighted networks.

 CitationArratia, A.; Renedo, M. On methods to assess the significance of community structure in networks of financial time series.
 A: International Work-conference on Time Series.
 "Proceedings ITISE 2017.
 International work-conference on Time Series".
 2017, p.
 585-596.